neilsimon/nd009t-capstone/doc/Report.md

 Ultimately, it is the one day future return ($\overline{return}_{(-1,1)}$) we are looking to calculate as from that we can determine tomorrow's price as we know today's price.
 So that was added as a label to the data for use in training and evaluation of the model.

 After creating the normalised returns, I examined the data to make sure that it was somewhat close to normally distributed.
-While each does display some degree of variance from the expected normal distribution, it is sufficiently close to be assumed that it is normally distributed for the purposes of this project (see figures 4 through 11).
+While each does display some degree of variance from the expected normal distribution, it is sufficiently close to be assumed that it is normally distributed and relatively anomaly free for the purposes of this project (see Figure 4 through 11).

-I determined that for the purposes of this project, the data was well formatted and did not appear to have any abnormalities.

 ![Normalised Gold Return Over 1 Day](../img/Normalised Gold Return.png "Normalised Gold Return Over 1 Day")